LoneCodeTinker/order-list-app/README.md

 - The nginx config proxies `/api/` to the backend and serves the frontend for all other requests.
 - For production, ensure your server's firewall allows ports 80 and 443.
 - For Cloudflare Tunnel, point the service to `https://localhost` if using SSL in nginx.
+- mDNS/Avahi allows you to access the server at `http://yourname.local` from any device on the same LAN.

 ---